SonicSkunk/DuckingSpace/README.md

 This allows the reverb to dynamically duck in response to the original signal, ensuring that your primary audio-signal remains clear and prominent while still benefiting from the depth and ambience that reverb provides.
 It’s a great tool for achieving a massive yet clear sound in your mix.

-For the moment DuckingSpace is only available as a 64-bit VST3 plugin for Windows.
-Mac support (hopefully) coming soon.

 ## How to edit the plugin: